tmtsoftware/csw/docs/src/main/framework.md

 #### onSubmit

-In case a command is received as a submit command, command response should be updated in the `CommandResponseManager`. `CommandResponseManager` is an actor whose reference
+In case a command is received as a submit, command response should be updated in the `CommandResponseManager`. `CommandResponseManager` is an actor whose reference
-`commandResponseManager` is available in the `ComponentHandlers`
+`commandResponseManager` is available in the `ComponentHandlers`.

 #### onOneway

-In case a command is received as a oneway command, command response should not be provided to the sender.
+In case a command is received as a oneway, command response should not be provided to the sender.

 ### Tracking Connections